 It’s tough, I’m indecisive.
 I hate having to do this and without sounding dramatic here, I feel I can slightly relate to someone on death row having to choose their last meal.

 Ok, I can do this.
 I go for something cheerful, full of life, refreshing yet grounding.
 A cocktail with a strong pineapple flavour, however, not overpowering, not sweet.
 Well balanced with gin and topped with lavender foam.
 I am in love; I feel free looking out to London’s ever-changing but continuously impressive skyline.

 I see an empty boat passing and I wonder how I will make it through this isolation period.
-Thankfully, I have so many pleasurable experiences to go back to, so many amazing people I can have a drink with on my phone or computer.
-And I have my main work tool with me all the time so that I can write, communicate and record everything I do, my laptop.
+Thankfully, I have so many pleasurable experiences to go back to, so many amazing people I can have a drink with in virtual meetings.
+And I have my main work tool with me all the time so that I can write, communicate and record everything I do – my laptop & smartphone.

 For now, I will have to work from home.
 No matter how much I love to travel and work from different places, I know this is the time to put my head down and work hard.
 Because there certainly will come a time where I can live the laptop lifestyle again and when it comes, I want to be ready for it.

 And for the cocktail, I’m confident it will taste so much better once I can truly appreciate it again.
-Alone or with someone outdoors again.
+Alone or with someone somewhere again.